 In Step 1, you will upload the shapefile from your computer to a

 In Step 2, choose which attribute from the shapefile

 contains the name of the region.

-Set the value of group to your organization.
+Set the value of group to your group.

 Set the value of purpose to REGION.

 The next time you do a search from the Shape Editor,

 you should see them.